 If the optional pH sensor is to be used, the pH input feature must be enabled and the correct pH sensor type must be selected in the Configuration Menu.
 If a 63-0101 sensor is used, select Sensor Type #1.
 If you are using a 07-0096 sensor (Q22P) or an external pH Analyzer input, select Sensor Type #2.
-See diagram on the next page for sensor hook-up information.
+See 4.4 this section for hookup information.